 - 千葉大学校友会SNS Curio

 - creative people

 - 豊川地域ポータルサイト みてみン!

 Facebook and Instagram

-Japanese people also use these social networks, especially Instagram.
-Often your profiles can be deserted and abandoned, but you will be able to find many people in them.
-We have an article that talks a little bit about how use Facebook in Japanese to leverage your study in languages.
+The Japanese also often use these social networks, especially Instagram.
+Often your profiles may be deserted and abandoned, but you will be able to find many people on them.